-Buying a home is a large investment and the CrossCountry Mortgage, Inc., doing business in the State of New York as CrossCountry Financing, team is here to provide you with the tools, know-how and support you need throughout the homebuying process.
+Buying a home is a large investment and the CrossCountry Mortgage, Inc. team is here to provide you with the tools, know-how and support you need throughout the homebuying process.

 When it comes time to look for a home loan, the more you understand about the process, the easier and less stressful it will be.
 Taking time to familiarize yourself with mortgage terminology will save you a lot of confusion as the mortgage loan process progresses.
 The typical mortgage loan process takes place over 6 steps.